bahadir/bahadir/README.md

 ## Tip of the day
 Star [this repository](https://github.com/bahadir/bahadir) to give XP to the hero.
 Hero needs XP to level up.

+## Create a new character.
+Fork [this repository](https://github.com/bahadir/bahadir) to create your own character.